nilseuropa/dosmnt/dos/README.md

 4. Press `Ctrl+Break` to stop the server if needed.

-Once active the program waits for framed commands and serves directory listings, stat information, file reads, writes, and truncation requests from the host.
+Once active the program waits for framed commands and serves directory listings, stat information, file reads/writes, truncation, and directory/file maintenance requests (mkdir, rmdir, delete) from the host.